teng4/how.to./How_To_convert_urdf.xacro_to_urdf.md

-# How To convert *.urdf.xacro to *.urdf?
+# How To convert ROBOT.urdf.xacro to ROBOT.urdf?

-Terminal command to convert the *.urdf.xacro to *.urdf (open a terminal inside its folder).
+Terminal command to convert the ROBOT.urdf.xacro to ROBOT.urdf (open a terminal inside its folder).

 ```
 rosrun xacro xacro --inorder -o ./niryo_one.urdf ./niryo_one.urdf.xacro